About Us

 The concert convincingly reflected the vision that has shaped previous concerts and will serve as a model for future endeavors: a splendid mixture of choral and orchestral music, showcasing emerging and established vocal and instrumental soloists.

-The vision we are pursuing entails the need to grow our vocal ensemble.
-We believe the Bach Chorale of Grand Rapids is the premier ensemble for the performance of Bach cantatas and other exquisite choral/orchestral works in this area.
+We believe the Bach Chorale of Grand Rapids, along with the chamber orchestra, is the premier ensemble for the performance of Bach cantatas and other exquisite choral/orchestral works in this area.
 Experienced choral musicians of all sections are cordially invited to join us!
-Our expectation is that members will study their parts privately, allowing for a limited number of rehearsals, approximately four per program.
+Our expectation is that members will study their parts privately, allowing for a limited number of rehearsals, approximately five per program.
 Rehearsals will flow easily and productively, with a strong sense of accomplishment each and every time.
-That’s the kind of ensemble we wish to build, and that’s the experience you can expect.
+BCGR is for competent choral musicians who wish to join us in building our ensemble based on these expectations.

 Interested singers should contact Martin Werner through the audition contact form, here